 Our approach to assessing how financially vulnerable the NHS is to fraud.

-NHSCFA assesses how financially vulnerable the current strategic priority and intelligence collection areas are to fraud.
-In order to achieve this the NHSCFA adopts a different approach depending on the nuances of the area.
-However, broadly speaking the two main ways are:
+NHSCFA assesses how financially vulnerable each thematic area is to fraud, bribery, and corruption.
+To achieve this, the NHSCFA adopts a different approach depending on nuances within each area.
+However, broadly speaking the two main methods are:

 |Percentage range||Likelihood of occurence|

 |40% - 50%||Realistic possibility|